 - Calmness

-If you’re experienced with cannabis, or if you want to feel this shake’s “magic” a bit faster, our Mint Agave Syrup is the way you want to go for this recipe.
+If you’re experienced with cannabis, or if you want to feel this shake’s “magic” a bit faster, DASH is the way you want to go for this recipe.

 Delta-8 THC